canjs/canjs/docs/can-guides/commitment/recipes/search-list-details/search-list-details.md

 Update the __JavaScript__ tab to:

-@sourceref ./2-lazy-load-components.js
+@sourceref ./2-lazy-load-elements.js
-@highlight 9,29-36
+@highlight 9,26-33

-## Display components ##
+## Display elements ##

 ### The problem

-Now that the code is loaded for each route, we can create an instance of the loaded component and display it in the view.
+Now that the code is loaded for each route, we can create an instance of the loaded element and display it in the view.

 ### What you need to know